koengommers/news-recommendation/README.md

 This repository relies heavily on [Hydra](https://hydra.cc/) for configuration, so it is recommended to familiarize yourself with it.

+## Experiments

+The setup/configuration for the experiments in my thesis can be found in the `conf/experiments` directory.
+The results are shown in the notebooks in the `notebooks` directory.

 ## Available models

 | Name   | Paper                                                                                                               | Notes                               |